5 Ways to Win Over the New Workforce

 When we say ‘new workforce’, it essentially means millennials but now it also includes employees from Gen X and Gen Y, thus contributing to the radically changing corporate melting pot.
 And as a practice, it has always been the onus of the preceding generation to mentor the new entrants in the market.
 Though due to the pandemic, everyone is learning new ways of working, irrepecive of age & seniority.

 As we see, the younger lot of professionals tend to be well-aware of their surroundings, thanks to easy access and virtual networking.
 They are fast learners and prefer learning on their own.
 Even though organisations feel the need to mentor them, it never seems to be justified.

 A solution to this, which major multinational companies (like Microsoft and Google) have adopted is the concept of ‘reverse mentoring’.
 It allows two-way learning between employers and employees where the mentors become mentees, for once, to get a perspective of the other side.
 This also enables leaders to stay on top of trends, and also stay connected with the newer generation.

 On a concluding note…

-As challenging as it might be, on a deeper level, the millennials are and could be the greatest assets of our workforce and working with new perspectives only allows the preceding generations to get a fresh outlook to work and life in general.
+As challenging as it might be, on a deeper level, the new generation of employees are and could be the greatest assets of our workforce and working with new perspectives only allows the preceding generations to get a fresh outlook to work and life in general.